rwilcox/my-learnings-docs/learning_google_cloud.md

 It puts a K8s CRD interface over constructing resources in GCP.

+#### How to ask K8s for the documentation on Config Connector CRDs

+`kubectl describe crd iampartialpolicies.iam.cnrm.cloud.google.com`

+#### Referencing cross project resources

+(at this writing - May 2023 - this seems to be only documented in the OpenAPI spec for the CRDs...)

+The error:

+    Upgrade "THING" failed: failed to create resource: IAMPartialPolicy.iam.cnrm.cloud.google.com "THING" is invalid: [<nil>: Invalid value: "": "spec.resourceRef" must validate one and only one schema (oneOf).
+Found none valid, <nil>: Invalid value: "": "spec.resourceRef" must not validate the schema (not)]

+So, to reference a cross-project resource, here's the `resource` chunk of YAML to use - targetting some Spanner database that happens to live in another project

+    - resource:
+      apiVersion: spanner.cnrm.cloud.google.com/v1beta1
+      kind: SpannerDatabase
+      external: "projects/MY-OTHER-PROJECT/instances/SPANNER-INSTANCE-NAME/databases/MY-DB"
+    role: "roles/spanner.databaseReader"

+Q: what are the allowed values for "external"?
+A: Well, for IAMPolicy or IAMPartialPolicies the [format is documented here](https://cloud.google.com/config-connector/docs/reference/resource-docs/iam/iampolicy#supported_resources)

 #### Common Errors

 `resource reference for kind  must include API group`